doke05c/UrbanBlogs/posts/densitymappermanh.md

 I believe there is a firm lesson or two in this story.
 The voices of grassroots movements are immensely important in city planning decisions, especially when they represent a wide range of interests, not just those of the wealthiest or the most powerful.
 There is also a need for greater government oversight in making sure that we build **responsible** density.
 We must not create another hotbed for war like that which went down on the Avenues of the Upper East Side.

+(Hey, did you know I made a montage of the Civitas video?
+Well now you do!
+Check it out [here!](https://youtu.be/w6y8O4PCWac))

 See my takes on density in the other boroughs in my next few posts!
 Stay tuned!

 ##### [Back to Start](/posts/densitymappermanh/#start)